-After selection of the employee to be hired, the department head/elected official shall complete a standardized Employee Status Change Form and forward the completed form to the Human Resources Department along with a copy of the completed application.
+4. After selection of the employee to be hired, the department head/elected official shall complete a standardized Employee Status Change Form and forward a copy of the completed form to the Human Resources Department along with a copy of the completed application.

 The department head/elected official shall not allow the employee to begin work until the employment process is completed by the Human Resources Department and budget compliance is verified.
+A copy of the job posting should be forwarded to Human Resources.